wayfair-contribs/plentymarkets-plugin/CONTRIBUTING.md

 This project is not currently accepting external pull requests.

-Please use https://github.com/wayfair-contribs/plentymarkets-plugin/issues to report issues encountered when using the plugin.
+**To report issues while using this plugin,** create an issue on: https://github.com/wayfair-contribs/plentymarkets-plugin/issues

-Please contact Wayfair ERP Support <ERPSupport [at] wayfair.com> with any other questions.
+For urgent support, contact Wayfair ERP Support <ERPSupport [at] wayfair.com> with any other questions.